What Is Contact Centre Coaching And When Does It Stop Working

 Because the system stopped blocking them.

-👉 If you want to identify and fix the constraint in your operation, the contact centre performance intervention is designed to diagnose the issue and support the change.
+👉 If you want to identify and fix the constraint in your operation, the contact centre coaching intervention is designed to diagnose the issue and support the change.

 FAQ: Contact Centre Coaching